 There is still much more to do.
 We must work to develop intergovernmental coordination between the new Town of James Island, the Saint Andrews Public Service District, Charleston County, and the City of Charleston.
 We must also prioritize our City’s budget to address the major issues of traffic congestion, drainage, livability concerns, public safety, and education.
 We can successfully address these issues and more by working together under a community partnership between our neighborhoods and local governments.

-View or download the map of District Six.
+View or download the map of District Six, boundaries effective for November 7, 2023, City of Charleston municipal election.